GammaTechMK/gamma_smart_pagination/README.md

 ## How to use

-Simply create a `GammaSmartPagination` widget, and pass it the required `GammaSmartController` along with any other available params.
+Simply create a `GammaSmartPagination` widget, and pass it the required `GammaSmartController` and `ScrollController` along with any other available params.
 > Tip: Keep in mind that `GammaSmartPagination` is actually a `SingleChildScrollView`, so be mindful to not have unbounded height in the parent widget

 ```dart